-The Gold Line will travel approximately nine miles through St. Paul, Maplewood, Landfall, Oakdale and Woodbury.
+The Gold Line will travel approximately 10 miles through Saint Paul, Maplewood, Landfall, Oakdale and Woodbury.

-- St. Paul: Mounds Boulevard, Earl Street, Etna Street, White Bear Avenue, Sun Ray
+- Saint Paul: Mounds Boulevard, Earl Street, Etna Street, White Bear Avenue, Sun Ray

 - Maplewood: Maplewood

 Washington County is conducting station area planning around proposed Gold Line stations within the corridor.
 This work will allow coordination of planning, land uses, and policy development along the line.
 Planning around the Gold Line now will allow cities and project partners to identify new opportunities for economic development, ridership growth, and creation of Transit-Oriented Development (TOD) sites near station areas.
-Station area planning work will continue throughout 2018 and include opportunities for public engagement and comment on station area proposals.
-More information can be found at the Gateway Corridor Commisson's website.
+Station area planning work will continue through early 2019 and include opportunities for public engagement and comment on station area proposals.
+More information can be found at the Gold Line Partners.